Ayush19-01/GCI-Brute-force/README.md

-2)The program and the zipped file must be in th same diretory
+2)The program and the zipped file must be in th same directory

 Acknowledgement: